Joey Bart

-Joseph Andrew Bart (born December 15, 1996) is an American professional baseball catcher for the San Francisco Giants of Major League Baseball (MLB).
+Joseph Andrew Bart (born December 15, 1996) is an American professional baseball catcher for the Pittsburgh Pirates of Major League Baseball (MLB).
+He has previously played in MLB for the San Francisco Giants.

 Bart played college baseball for the Georgia Tech Yellow Jackets.
-The Giants chose him with the second overall pick of the 2018 MLB draft.
-He made his MLB debut in 2020.
+He won the Johnny Bench Award in 2018 as the best collegiate catcher.
+The Giants chose him with the second overall pick of the 2018 MLB draft and he made his MLB debut in 2020.
+The Giants traded Bart to the Pirates in 2024.

 Amateur career

 Bart attended Buford High School in Buford, Georgia.
 He became the starting catcher for the school's baseball team in his freshman year.
 He had a .556 on-base percentage and a .859 slugging percentage in his junior year, but was pitched around by opposing teams in his senior year, decreasing his performance.
-Buford HS won the Georgia Class 4A State Championship his senior year going 34-2 and finishing ranked as 8th in the MaxPreps National Poll.
-The Tampa Bay Rays selected Bart in the 27th round of the 2015 MLB draft, but he opted not to sign.
+Buford HS won the Georgia Class 4A State Championship his senior year going 34–2 and finishing ranked as 8th in the MaxPreps National Poll.
+The Tampa Bay Rays selected Bart in the 27th round of the 2015 Major League Baseball draft, but he opted not to sign.

 Bart enrolled at the Georgia Institute of Technology to play college baseball for the Georgia Tech Yellow Jackets and majored in business administration.
 After his freshman year in 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League (CCBL), where he was named a league all-star.
 He was named to the Johnny Bench Award watch list in his sophomore year, but he missed the last 11 games of his sophomore season with a broken finger.
 Following his sophomore season, he played for the United States national collegiate baseball team, and returned to the CCBL to play with the Harwich Mariners.

-In 2018, his junior year, Bart had a .359 batting average, the best in the Atlantic Coast Conference (ACC), a .632 slugging percentage, the second-highest in the ACC, and a .471 on base percentage, third-highest in the conference, along with 16 triples (5th) and 55 runs (9th).
+In 2018, his junior year, Bart had a .359 batting average, the best in the Atlantic Coast Conference (ACC), a .632 slugging percentage, the second-highest in the ACC, and a .471 on base percentage, third-highest in the conference, along with 16 home runs (5th) and 55 runs (9th).
 He was named to the Golden Spikes Award watch list, and was named the Atlantic Coast Conference's Baseball Player of the Year.
 Bart also won the Johnny Bench Award.